Bródno Cemetery: Church

 As early as in 1887, city authorities planned to build a chapel at the cemetery.
 Soon, a small wooden church was constructed, and consecrated on 28 October 1888 as the Saint Vincent de Paul Church, bearing the name of the patron of poor.
 The church, designed by architect Edward Cichocki, was built from pine wood, and is a simple one-nave building.
 The wood used for the construction was previously used as a scaffolding at the restoration of the Zygmunt's Column.
 Until 1952, the small church was merely a cemetery chapel.
 In 1952, however a new parish was established at Bródno, meaning a larger church was needed.
 In the late 1950s, the new church, designed by Stanisław Marzyński, was being constructed at the cemetery.
 The new church building bearing the name of Our Lady of Częstochowa was consecrated on 24 August 1960 by bishop Wacław Majewski.
 The new building was gradually expanded in the early 1980s and was again ceremonially consecrated by Primate of Poland Józef Glemp on 22 September 1984.

 Burials

-Notable people buried at Bródno Cemetery include politician and statesman Roman Dmowski, archbishop Aleksander Kakowski, singer Mieczysław Fogg, footballer Edmund Zientara, boxer Antoni Kolczyński, bishop Stanisław Kędziora, writer Seweryna Szmaglewska, and politician Paweł Wypych.
+Notable people buried at Bródno Cemetery include politician and statesman Roman Dmowski, archbishop Aleksander Kakowski, singer Mieczysław Fogg, footballer Edmund Zientara, boxer Antoni Kolczyński, bishop Stanisław Kędziora, writer Seweryna Szmaglewska, politician Paweł Wypych, and industrialist Cezary Skoryna.